AlJohri/late-night-talk-show-analysis/notes/ideas.md

 - categorize types of guests and look at historgram
 - look at popularity or networth of guests and see if it correlates with ratings
 - create markov bot of colbert speach
+- the different ways "trump" is referred to as in the various night shows